When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Injury Statistics

-According to the Consumer Product Safety Commission (CPSC), there were 77,200 injuries related to micromobility vehicles (e-scooters, e-bikes, or hoverboards) and 48 deaths between 2017 and 2021 (1).
-Sixty-eight percent of the deaths were caused by e-scooters rather than hoverboards, but self-balancing scooters still led to some deaths.
+According to the Consumer Product Safety Commission (CPSC), there were nearly 77,200 injuries related to micromobility products (which includes hoverboards, e-scooters, and e-bikes) between 2017 and 2021 (1).

 Hoverboard Fire Hazard